TrackPolitics logoTrackPolitics

 AI-generated

-Katrina Murray is the Labour and Co-operative MP for Cumbernauld and Kirkintilloch, elected in 2024.
-She serves on the Northern Ireland Affairs Committee and sits on several bill-related committees, including Representation of the People Bill, the Procedure Committee, and committees for the Rare Cancers Bill, the Controlled Drugs (Procedure for Specification) Bill, and the Space Industry (Indemnities) Bill.
+Katrina Murray is a Labour (Co-op) MP for Cumbernauld and Kirkintilloch, elected in July 2024.
+She sits on several parliamentary committees, including the Representation of the People Bill, Rare Cancers Bill, and the Northern Ireland Affairs Committee, reflecting involvement in constitutional issues, health and public services.

 Voting Patterns